 How to Stop a Dog from Jumping on People

 Jumping is normal dog behavior — in the wild, puppies jump to lick adult dogs' faces as a greeting.
 But 60 lbs of enthusiasm launching at your grandmother isn't charming.
 The fix is simple in principle, but requires consistent follow-through from everyone the dog interacts with.
+Consistency across all family members is key — our complete beginner's training guide covers how to get everyone on the same page.

 The Core Rule: No Reward for Jumping, Ever

 Any attention — eye contact, pushing them down, saying "no," even yelling — is still attention.
 Dogs don't distinguish between positive and negative attention during greeting excitement.
 The only effective response is zero reaction.
+Teaching an incompatible behavior like "sit" is the fastest solution — refresh your skills with our sit, stay, and come command tutorial.

 The 3-Step Method